sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 It automates deployment by syncing the desired state in Git with the live environment.
 Every change is tracked in Git, providing a full audit trail for transparency and accountability.

-You can learn more about GitOps from this [GitOps Workshop Guide](https://openshiftdemos.github.io/openshift-gitops-workshop/openshift-gitops-workshop/index.html).

 ## Virt + GitOps Workshop

 In this workshop you will learn how to deploy a demo application (pod and a MySQL VM) using OpenShift Virtualization & GitOps.